Smoothieware/Smoothie-video-tutorials/005-providing-logic-power/synopsis.md

 ### Troubleshooting

-There is a series of 6 LEDs near the microcontroller {show}.
+There is a series of 7 LEDs near the microcontroller {show}.

-The red one turns on if VBB ( motor power ) is supplied.
+The red one turns on if VMOT ( motor power ) is supplied.

+The purple one turns on if VFET ( mosfet power ) is supplied

 The orange one turns on if the microcontroller is getting 3.3v power ( the 5V power is converted to 3.3v before getting to the microcontroller ).

-The 4 green LEDs indicate the status of the working microcontroller.
+The 4 green and blue LEDs indicate the status of the working microcontroller.

 If the Orange LED is not turning on, you are not providing power to the microcontroller.